tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the list command.
+1. User requests to view the list of students.
 2. NUSCoursemates displays a list of all students along with their details.

    Use case ends.